trolie/spec/docs/example-narratives/submitting-forecasts.md

 {: .nb }
-This article assume some familiarity with HTTP in general and RESTful APIs in particular ([background](../articles/trolie-for-ems-and-ot)).
+This article assumes some familiarity with HTTP in general and RESTful APIs in particular ([background](../articles/trolie-for-ems-and-ot)).